skylight-hq/skylight.digital/pages/toolkits/digital_talent_management/04_building_a_digital_team.md

 With commercial products, use these questions to help you identify the right team members:

 - Does the platform allow you to change the look and feel?
-If there's limited flexibility, the team won't need UX and visual designers.
+If there's limited flexibility, the team won't need product and visual designers.
 - Do existing staff have experience with the platform?
 For example, for Salesforce, you'll need Salesforce developers.
 If you don't have the in-house experience, you'll need to bring on a new developer or allow time for training.
 - Who's responsible for the security of the system?
 With SaaS, the software company will ensure the system's security and you won't need a security engineer.